desm/g-application-jd/README-dev.md

 CI/CD is done using **GitHub Actions**.

 **The code is tested & deployed** each time a commit is pushed to GitHub.

-This is configured via `.github/workflows/test-and-deploy.yml`.
+See: `.github/workflows/test-and-deploy.yml`.

 ## Testing